Black Hawk County, Iowa

-Black Hawk County is a county in the northeastern part of U.S. state of Iowa.
+Black Hawk County is a county in the northeastern part of the U.S. state of Iowa.
 As of the 2020 census, the population was 131,144, making it Iowa's fifth-most populous county.
 The county seat is Waterloo.

-Black Hawk County is part of the Waterloo-Cedar Falls, IA Metropolitan Statistical Area.
+Black Hawk County is part of the Waterloo – Cedar Falls metropolitan area.

 History

 Black Hawk County was formed on February 17, 1853, from sections of Buchanan County.
 It was named after Black Hawk, a Sauk leader during the 1832 Black Hawk War.

 Geography

 According to the U.S. Census Bureau, the county has an area of 573 sqmi, of which 566 sqmi is land and 6.9 sqmi (1.2%) is water.

 The Cedar River roughly divides the county in half from the northwest to the southeast corner.
 The land is mostly level since much of it is on the river's flood plain.